What is the past tense of “know”?

 The word to know (present tense), means “to have information in your mind as a result of experience or because you have learned or been told it.”
 We know things that we’ve learnt, or from our experiences and education.

-- To know is the verb form of the abstract noun knowledge in the present tense.
+- To know is the verb form of the abstract noun knowledge in the simple present.

-- The simple past tense is knew (pronounced the same as new).
+- The simple past tense is knew (sounds just like new).

 ---|---|